Fphelix/The-car-change-oil-App/README.md

 1-	**Registration**

-The application will _get_ your important demographic such as full name, address and phone number.
+The application will _get_ your important demographic such as
+- full name
+-Address
+- Make
+-Model
+- Year

+address and phone number.
 Then It will ask you relevant information about your car such as: make, model, mileage, last oil checkup, last detail done.

 2-	**Login**